9. PHP Network Functions

 channel-discover Initialize a Channel from its server

-channel-info Retrieve information about a channel
+channel-info Retrieve Information on a Channel

 channel-logout Logs out from the remote channel server

-channel-update Update an existing channel
+channel-update Update an Existing Channel

 clear-cache Clear Web Services Cache

-config-create Create a default configuration file
+config-create Create a Default configuration file

-config-help Show Information About a Setting
+config-help Show Information About Setting

-config-set Change a setting
+config-set Change Setting

 config-show Show All Settings